johndryan/thesis/Thesis Paper - References.md

 **Coleman, G. (2012) *Our Weirdness Is Free*.
 May, 9.**

 Coleman is an anthropologist who researches hackers and digital activism.
 This paper explores the history, logic and ethos behind Anonymous, the hacktivist group.
-Her insight and theories about the group have been most useful in exploring an example of a networked collective consisting of multiple individuals that is decentralised, leaderless and anonymous 'membership'.
-In particular she identities Anonymous's agenda to counter the possessive capitalist individualism predominate on the web.
+Her insight and theories about the group have been most useful in exploring an example of a networked collective, consisting of multiple individuals, that is decentralised, leaderless and has anonymous 'membership'.
+In particular she identities Anonymous's agenda to counter the possessive capitalist individualism predominant on the web.

 - - -

 **De Certeau, M. (1984) *The Practice of Everyday Life*.
 Berkeley: University of California.**
-De Certeau's important text examines how mass culture is individualised as we make it our on.
-Of particular relevance to this paper, is his distinction between what he identifies as strategies and tactics.
-He defines strategies as the methods and structures used by institutions to impose power, whereas tactics are the ways in which the individuals negotiates these structures, adapting them and making them "habitable".
+De Certeau's important text examines how mass culture is individualised as we make it our own.
+Of particular relevance to this paper is his distinction between what he identifies as strategies and tactics.
+He defines strategies as the methods and structures used by institutions to impose power, whereas tactics are the ways in which individuals negotiate these structures, adapting them and making them "habitable."
 I understand this as particularly applicable when considering the strictly defined and controlled architecture of social networks, from the individualising schemas to the interface itself, and the ways in which we can—and do—negotiate these to make them our own.

 - - -

 **Dean, J. (2009) *Democracy and Other Neoliberal Fantasies: Communicative Capitalism and Left Politics*.
 Durham, NC: Duke University Press Books.**
-Dean assess a number of ideologies and trends in contemporary political culture, but the chapters on technology and its relationship with neoliberalism were particularly applicable to my research.
-She coins the phrase "communicative capitalism" to describe what she see as a mix of consumerism and the privileging of the individual over the collective that has become predominant in social media and other similar spheres.
+Dean assesses a number of ideologies and trends in contemporary political culture, but the chapters on technology and its relationship with neoliberalism were particularly applicable to my research.
+She coins the phrase "communicative capitalism" to describe what she sees as a mix of consumerism and the privileging of the individual over the collective that has become predominant in social media and other similar spheres.

 - - -

 **Deleuze, G. (1992) *Postscript on the Societies of Control*.
 October, 59 p.3-7.**

-Deleuze describes transition from Foucault's "disciplinary societies" to what Deleuze calls "societies of control."
+Deleuze describes a transition from Foucault's "disciplinary societies" to what he calls "societies of control."
 In discussing the technologies of continuous control, he describes the concept of the "dividual"—the human individual now reduced and divided endlessly into data representations by computer-based systems.
 Rather than individual, the constituent data of the deconstructed dividual is what is of value in this contemporary capitalism.
 Deleuze's dividual is exemplified in the data-mining agendas of social networks.

 - - -